icgrp/hipr/README.md

 ![](./images/csimu.png)

-## 4 Tutorial 2: Map all Operators to PR regions.
+## 4 Tutorial 2: Install Setup Files
 1. Below you compile any applications, you need to install the necessary setup files by executing commands as below.
 This step can take hours.
+The setup files can be reused by different applications.

 ```c
 make install
 ```

+## 5 Tutorial 3: Map one Operator to one PR Region

-2. In the [Makefile](./Makefile), change the **prj_name** to **rendering512**.
+1. In the [Makefile](./Makefile), change the **prj_name** to **rendering512**.
 You can also change the frequency you want.
 ```c
     prj_name=rendering512
     freq=200M
 ```

-3. Type '**Make -j$(nproc)**'.
+2. Type '**Make -j$(nproc)**'.
 It will generate all the necessary DCP and bitstream files automatically.
 Different operators can be compiled in parallel according to the thread number of your local machine.
 Be careful with the memory requirements, when you use multi-threads to compile the